Below you’ll find all you need to know about handicap betting, including what it is and how you play the market.

 This means the handicap only applies to a particular 45 minutes, with the same rules applying.
 So if you placed a First Half Handicap bet on Liverpool (-1), the Reds would have to score two in the first half for you to win the bet.

-Asian Handicap Betting is essentially the same as traditional handicap betting but without the possibility of the draw.
+Asian Handicap Betting is essentially the same as traditional handicap betting but without the possibility of a draw.
+This is used in 2 team matches where a draw is possible.

 This is done by giving outcomes handicaps that are decimals.